yangyi-shen/yangyi-shen/README.md

 - Reading (history & funny British books)
 - And of course, programming

-My favorite books are:
-- Triumph Forsaken: The Vietnam War, 1954-1965
-- All of P.G.
-Wodehouse's works
-- Israel: A History

 > Side note 🗒️: My commit chart has been a little sparse lately, as I have been working on some projects in Bitbucket.